BitEcology/uot_lecture/outline.md

 ** Cities and climate change = cities and heat sinks

 ** Tom Whitham = Genetics of landscapes

+** State Changes and Catastrophes

+** Peter Del Tredici = native vs non-native? does it really matter

 * Future
 ** Landscape concepts